kluivert-queiroz/wipro-code-challenge/challenge-react/README.md

 * **What should have?**

-  * Have must a title in top having text "To do list";
+  * Have must a title, identified by `title`, in top having text "To do list";

   * Have must an `input` to type a new task, this input will be identify as `task`;